nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag/tag_reference.rst

    Attribute                              Description
    ====================================== ======================================================================================================================
    name                                   Name used to acquire the value to be displayed from the variable scope.
-Cannot be specified at the same time as the value attribute. value                                  Value to be displayed.Used to specify a value directly.Cannot be specified at the same time as the name attribute. withHtmlFormat                         Whether to use the HTML format (conversion of line feed and half-width).
+Cannot be specified at the same time as the value attribute. value                                  Value to be displayed.Used to specify a value directly.
+Cannot be specified at the same time as the name attribute. withHtmlFormat                         Whether to use the HTML format (conversion of line feed and half-width).
                                           HTML format is valid only when HTML escape is used.
                                           Default is ``true``.